Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2023.

 Let’s dive right in…

 Marketing plans don’t have to be stuffy complicated documents.
-In fact, the best ones are those you can write down in a page or so.
+In fact, the best ones are those you can write down on a single page or two.

 If it’s easy to explain, it’s generally going to be easier to execute.

-This is exactly what I don’t want you to do.
+This is exactly where we don’t want to end up.

-One of the greatest insights I have come across in recent times came from entrepreneur Noah Kagan who recently wrote about lessons he learned growing an 8-figure business:
+One of the greatest insights into marketing strategy I have come across was from entrepreneur Noah Kagan (founder of AppSumo.com) who recently wrote about lessons he learned growing an 8-figure business:

 “When something works do more of it.